LeonasAnony/Wollumetric/README.md

 ## How It Works

-Two (Plexiglas) plates suspend strings at varying depths inside the volume created by them.
+Two (Plexiglas) plates suspend vertical strings at varying depths between them.
 A projector shines onto the strings from one side.
 Because each string sits at a known position on the rays from the projector, it can selectively light individual strings and on them vertical points in space - creating a volumetric display.

 <!-- TODO: add diagram showing projector → strings → viewer -->

-This project provides everything needed to **design** the string layout using Python scripts, **preview** it in a browser, and **render** 3D content onto the display using either [Processing](https://processing.org/) or [TouchDesigner](https://derivative.ca/).
+This project provides everything needed to **generate** the string layout using Python scripts, **preview** it in a browser, **construct** the physical display using Fusion 360, and **render** 3D content onto the display using either [Processing](https://processing.org/) or [TouchDesigner](https://derivative.ca/).

 ---